seanh/sidecar/README.md

 Also see [Inheritance](https://docs.getpelican.com/en/latest/themes.html#inheritance) in Pelican's docs.
-For example there's an `article/archives.html` include which Sidecar's default archives page uses to render each article: the include renders just the article's title and tagline.
+For example there's an `article/archives.html` include which Sidecar's default archives page uses to render each article: the include renders just the article's title and footer.
 This can be a third way to replace the articles on your front page with only their titles:

 ```jinja2